rashmi-shree/3d-landing-page/README.md

 Link to Deployed Project: - https://rashmi-shree.github.io/3d-landing-page/
 ## Feedback

-If you have any feedback, please reach out to us at rashmidivya.shree6@gmail.com
+If you have any feedback, please reach out to me at rashmidivya.shree6@gmail.com